skipperoo/mandelbrot-explorer/docs/report.typ

 == JavaScript 2D Canvas and Rendering

-Finally, regarding the frontend I decided not to use a framework such as React that I already know and use, but to develop the webapp using only HTML, CSS and JavaScript so that I could learn the basics of web development, which are hidden by the abstractions provided by the modern frameworks.
+Finally, regarding the frontend I decided not to use a framework such as React that I already know and use, but to develop the webapp using only HTML, CSS and JavaScript so that I could learn the basics of web development, which are hidden by the abstractions provided by modern frameworks.
 Also, I did not opt for a native GUI because it cannot be easily distributed across different operating systems and architectures, while a browser is available on almost all platforms.
-Also, this way the rendering and the visualization can happen on different machines.
+Also, this way, the rendering and the visualization can happen on different machines.

-The webapp is very simple and features a sidebar with all the controls and a `<canvas>` element which provides a drawing surface where to paint the mandelbrot.
-For high-performance rendering, this project uses the `CanvasRenderingContext3D` API.
-EXPLAIN BETTER WHY
+The webapp is very simple and features a sidebar with all the controls and a `<canvas>` element which provides a drawing surface where to paint the Mandelbrot.
+For high-performance rendering, this project uses the `CanvasRenderingContext3D` API, which can leverage the GPU acceleration to paint and render the image.

-The frontend logic in `script.js` handles the visualization:
+The `script.js` handles the application logic:
 - *Binary Protocol:* The client sends coordinates as a string and receives a raw binary `ArrayBuffer` containing 16-bit iteration counts.
 - *Client-Side Coloring:* To allow instant theme switching without re-requesting data, the mapping from iteration count to RGBA color happens in the browser.
 A `Uint32Array` palette is precomputed.
 - *Buffer Management:* The received data is wrapped in a `Uint16Array`.
 The script iterates through this array, looks up the color in the palette, and writes the resulting 32-bit pixel value into an `ImageData` buffer's `Uint32Array` view.
-- *Blitting:* The final image is pushed to the GPU-accelerated canvas using `ctx.putImageData` (or `createImageBitmap` for scaling), providing a smooth 60 FPS experience.
+- *Blitting:* The final image is pushed to the GPU-accelerated canvas using `ctx.putImageData` (or `createImageBitmap` for scaling), providing a smooth experience.